Skip to content ↓

 Our class teachers are Mrs Long (Monday to Wednesday am) and Mrs King (Wednesday pm to Friday).
 We also have Miss Scott and Mrs Cutayar working with us as our teaching assistants.

-Our Autumn learning:
+Our Spring learning:

 Punctuality